beehive-lab/beehive-spirv-toolkit/README.md

 Now there is at least one SPIR-V module available.

-An OpenCL program can then read this module using `clCreateProgramWithIL();` Such an application is provided in the examples folder and can be compiled with make (this should also create a SPIR-V module):
+An OpenCL program can then read this module using `clCreateProgramWithIL();` Such an application is included in the example and can be compiled with make (this should also create a SPIR-V module):

 ```bash
 $ make build